 3. Lip balm

 Along with bath salts, lip balm is probably one of the easiest DIY gifts out there.
 Calling for just a few ingredients, you can whip up enough presents to cover everyone in one batch.
-Try this simple peppermint lip balm recipe, or kick it up a notch with this herbal lavender mint recipe.
+Try this lavender mint lip balm recipe.